Midnight Syndicate: Recent projects (2020–present)

 In August 2023, the band released its fifteenth studio album, The Brimstone Club.
 The album's "shadowy theatre" theme was inspired by the Parisian Cabaret de L'Enfer, a 19th-century hell-themed cabaret that band member Edward Douglas described as the first themed restaurant and forerunner to the modern day haunted attraction.
 The album debuted at #2 on Billboards Classical Crossover charts on September 2, 2023.
-In support of the album, the band produced an outdoor live show with Cedar Point's HalloWeekends entitled Echoes from the Brimstone Club which incorporated music from the album, cirque-type specialty acts, and pyrotechnics.
+In support of the album, the band produced an outdoor live show with Cedar Point's HalloWeekends entitled Echoes from the Brimstone Club which incorporated music from the album, with live actors and pyrotechnics.

-In August of 2025, it was announced that Midnight Syndicate had written the original soundtrack for Universal Destinations & Experiences' first year-round horror experience, Universal Horror Unleashed, located in Las Vegas.
+In August 2025, it was announced that Midnight Syndicate had written the original soundtrack for Universal Destinations & Experiences' first year-round horror experience, Universal Horror Unleashed, located in Las Vegas.
 Although Midnight Syndicate's music had been a part of the haunted attraction industry since the late-90s, this project marked the band's first custom score to an attraction.
 A month later, on September 26th, they released an EP of rare and previously unreleased material entitled Darkened Corners.
 Darkened Corners featured music from the previous twenty years that the band had written for various projects including live shows, amusement parks, and films that had not yet been completed.
 It also included a remix of the track Sleep from The Dead Matter: Original Motion Picture Soundtrack.
 It was this time that the band announced that development on their next full-length album had been "underway for a while" and was expected to be released in 2026.

-Musicianship
+On August 21, 2026, Midnight Syndicate released their sixteenth studio album, Plankett's Grove.
+Inspired by folk horror, the 18-track album explores the secrets of a forest surrounding the secluded fictional town of Illswich, marking an aesthetic shift from the European cabaret setting of The Brimstone Club.

 Influences

-Douglas cites film composers Danny Elfman, James Horner, John Carpenter, Hans Zimmer, heavy metal acts King Diamond and Black Sabbath, radio dramas, and horror film scores as primary musical influences for Midnight Syndicate.
-He has cited Hammer Film Productions, the art of Joseph Vargo, Alchemy Gothic, and Keith Parkinson, the books of Stephen King, Tales From the Crypt comics, and Role-playing games as sources of inspiration.
-He has said that Joseph Vargo's input was critical on the Born of the Night CD.
-In a 2010 interview, Goszka cited similar musical influences (Elfman, Carpenter, King Diamond, and Sabbath) as well as Dead Can Dance.
+Douglas cites film composers Danny Elfman, James Horner, John Carpenter, Hans Zimmer, heavy metal acts King Diamond and Black Sabbath, radio dramas, and horror film scores and Hammer Film Productions, as primary musical influences for Midnight Syndicate.
+He cites gothic artist Joseph Vargo, whose input Douglas credits as critical on the Born of the Night CD and the designs of Alchemy Gothic, and Keith Parkinson.
+Douglas credits the books of Stephen King, Tales From the Crypt comics, and Role-playing games as sources of inspiration.
+In a 2010 interview, Goszka cited similar musical influences such as Danny Elfman, John Carpenter, King Diamond, and Black Sabbath as well as Dead Can Dance.

-Legacy
+Distribution

+When the band was unable to secure a record label or distributor after the release of Born of the Night and Realm of Shadows, Douglas decided to build their own distribution network.
+Through a combination of cold-calls, hand-delivering CDs to stores, and attending tradeshows, they eventually built a worldwide distribution network which included stores like Spirit Halloween, Spencer Gifts, and Hot Topic.
+Entity Productions also distributed the 2010 version of The Dead Matter movie.